tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/回源配置/Request Header 配置_intl_en.md

 ### Configuration limitations

 - The maximum number of custom request header rules: 10
-- Supported rule types: all content, specified file type, folder, and file path.
+- Supported rule types: all content, file extension, folder, and file path.
 Regular matching is currently not supported.
 - If there is already header information in the client request, the configured request header will overwrite the original header during origin-pull.
 - Rules are executed from bottom to top.
 Rules at the bottom of the list have higher priority.
 - The `Key` of a custom header can contain 1 to 100 characters of digits `0–9`, letters `a–z, A–Z`, and special symbol `-`.
 - The `Value` of a custom header can contain 1 to 1000 characters (Chinese characters are not supported).
-- Some standard headers are not supported for customization.
+- Some standard headers do not support customization.
 For the detailed list, please see below.

 ### Configuration instructions

 Log in to the [CDN Console](https://console.cloud.tencent.com/cdn), select **Domain Management** on the left sidebar, and then click **Manage** on the right of a domain name to enter its configuration page.
 Select the **Origin-pull Configuration** tab to find the **Origin-pull Request Header Configuration** section.
 The feature is disabled and not pre-configured by default.
 ![](https://main.qcloudimg.com/raw/c41a39a9a851fbe3778ca325edc2e3f8.png)
-You can add origin-pull header rules when it is disabled:
+You can add origin-pull header rules when the feature is disabled:
 ![](https://main.qcloudimg.com/raw/e2972a9d697e45b3f081b68ea5e6badb.png)